 Protected health information or “PHI” (also called “personal health information”), is current, past or future information created or received by Millennium from physicians, patients, health plans or other sources.
 It is personal or medical information that relates to the physical condition of a patient, the provision of health care to that patient, or payment for the provision of health care to that patient.
 The term PHI does not generally include publicly available information, or information available or reported in a summarized or grouped manner.

-We may use or disclose PHI with or without your consent to provide health care services.
+We may use or disclose PHI to provide health care services.
 Examples of these uses and disclosures include:

-- Health care operations – Millennium uses and discloses PHI for our health care operations, which include internal administration and planning and various activities that improve the quality and cost effectiveness of the services we provide.
+Health care operations – Millennium uses and discloses PHI for our health care operations, For example, these include internal administration and planning and various activities that improve the quality and cost effectiveness of the services we provide.

 Other Activities Permitted or Required by Law